selfbus/software-incubation/TS_DIL4_universal/Readme.txt

 TS_DIL4 Universal

-Is a fork of Taster4_universal

-Added:
-- additional sensor support DHT (needs new 4Sense_Universal)
+TS_DIL4_Universal is an Fork of Taster4_universal and has the same features.
+Additionaly it will support relative humidity and temperature fromwith DHT sensors.

-- switch able sensor support
+DHT sensor support -> OK
+Temperature support -> OK
+Relative humidity support -> OK
+VD with DHT temperature and relative humidity support -> OK VD with selectable DHT sensor -> OK

+ToDo:
+- ifdef the release targets (ds&dht)
+- release builds for DS and DHT
+- test the DS release builds

-Development is still in progress
+State: BETA (Development is still in progress )